 Trading contracts in future tech prediction markets can be exciting, but it is important that you know how to get the most out of the experience.
 Here are a few tips that we picked up along the way:

 Before you start trading, make sure that you set yourself a budget and stick to it.
-Thankfully, contracts are generally under $1 each, so they aren’t high-cost.
+Thankfully, contracts are all under $1 each, so they aren’t high-cost.
 But you should keep in mind that you should never trade more than you can afford to lose, as prediction markets can get it wrong.

 Sometimes, trades can take a while to pay off.
 Not all contracts are short-term outcomes, so make sure that you are patient and wait it out.
 For example, if you have predicted a new product launch, this might not reach a conclusion for months.